RiddleAndCode/rtd-docs/docs/Architecture-Overview.md

 **Signature devices** are physical devices that are always cold and allow safe access and release of the funds stored in the wallet.
 Signature devices are orchestrated and connected to Trusted Node either via cable-based USB, web  USB or Bluetooth.
 Signature Devices enable clients to securely create and manage keys and protect storage, provides PIN Authentication, secure transaction confirmation, mnemonic phrase recovery, access to web interface, and validate transaction execution.

-#### Software:
+#### Software elements:

 **Web interface** is hosted on the Trusted Node and provides all the essential functionalities necessary for conducting operations with Digital Asset Custody.
 Web interface separates roles between administration and execution.
 Operations done via web interface include: initial wallet set up, multiple signature configuration, policy management (optional), key and address management, whitelisting and blacklisting, transaction signature, validation, and execution, broadcasting of signed transactions to blockchain networks.

 **Trusted Execution Environment** is a secure environment isolated from the regular processing environment where the operating system and applications run.
 The purpose of TEE is to protect sensitive data and information cryptographic keys and to make sure that they never leave the highly protected environment.

 ![Architecture](https://raw.githubusercontent.com/RiddleAndCode/rtd-docs/master/assets/architecture.png "Architecture.png")